Assistant Teaching Professor,

 Designers can work inside traditional disciplines, but the most effective ones work across boundaries, harnessing the best ideas from the humanities, sciences, business, policy and government.
 The designer of the 21st century is emerging as a facilitator for advancement, working to bring about positive change in some of the most intractable circumstances.
 Designers are great at making connections, challenging conventions, and leading collective action.
-Designers are advocates for people and the planet.
+Good designers are advocates for people and the planet.

 Third and fourth order design, primarily focusing on the research and design of interactions, services, and user experience in the present, and organizations and systems for the future.

 Design Theory; Rhetorical Foundations of Design; the Disposition of the Designer; Design for Interaction and Services in Technology, Healthcare, Public Sector; Information Design, Data Visualization, and Digital Media; Wicked / Ill-Structured / Intractable Problems; Ecological and Whole Earth Systems; Historical Lineage of Design Practice and Inquiry; Human-Centered Design Pedagogy & Curriculum Development.